CrunchyData/postgres-operator/docs/content/tutorial/resize-cluster.md

     memory: 4Gi
 ```

-Apply these updates to your Kubernetes cluster with the following command:
+Apply these updates to your Postgres cluster with the following command:

 ```
 kubectl apply -k kustomize/postgres